 Just add arch support and heel cushioning with Heel Seat Wraps.
 These lightweight, comfortable wraps can be worn all by themselves, or with almost any pair of shoes (including open toed sandals!) to help align and support a compromised arch, and soothe a damaged heel pad.

 If you have plantar fasciitis, clogs and Crocs can make long hours on your feet more bearable and comfortable–as long as they have the proper arch support, cushioning, and fit!
+That’s where Heel Seat Clogs come in!
 But even if your favorite pair of crocs or clogs lack arch support or cushioning, there’s still hope.
 Just add a pair of Heel Seat Wraps, so you can continue to wear the shoes you love without worrying about making your heel pain worse!